MODAODF/odfweb-compose-deployment-apache/README.md

-# Container deployment of the ODFWEB service(Apache variant)
+# Compose container deployment of the ODFWEB service(Apache variant)

 Rapidly deploy a ODFWEB service(Apache variant) that meets your requirements.